fpalsson/com.fp.advanced-scheduler/docs/index.md

 1. Add one or more Then-cards that does what you want when to turn the light on, and one or more Else-cards to turn off.

 ### Scenario 5, alternative 1
-**Turn lamp or other on/off device on/off at regular times AND dim dimmable device at the same time, different times for different days of week.**
+**Turn lamp or other on/off device on or off at regular times AND dim dimmable device at the same time, different times for different days of week.**

 Solution:
 1. Open schedule created in scenario 4